 Academic achievement and high graduation rates are two of the cornerstones of the federal Every Student Succeeds Act (ESSA).
 The Michigan Department of Education (MDE) to identify schools in one of three support categories: Comprehensive Support and Improvement (CSI), Targeted Support and Improvement (TSI), and Additional Targeted Support (ATS).
 The ESSA also requires states to reserve a portion of their statewide Title I allocation to provide funding to support districts with schools designated as CSI, TSI, and ATS.
 The districts with schools designated for CSI, TSI, and ATS status receive support services from the MDE through its partner Intermediate School Districts and Education Service Agencies to build capacity in order to increase student achievement and/or graduation rates.

 You are here

 Statewide System of Support

-CSI schools are Michigan public schools identified in the bottom 5% of the Statewide Top-to-Bottom ranking or that failed to achieve a graduation rate of 67% or higher.
+CSI schools are Michigan public schools identified in the bottom 5% of all schools statewide or did not achieve a graduation rate of 67% or higher.
 Regional Assistance Grants (RAG) are awarded to intermediate school districts (ISDs) and educational service agencies (ESAs) to support districts with CSI schools via a formula allocation to support CSI schools identified in 2018.

 Any local district with schools designated as CSI, TSI, or ATS are eligible to engage in systems work through the Blueprint for Systemic Reconfiguration as provided through the Title I Statewide System of Support Technical Assistance Grant.
 Please visit the MDE Michigan School Index System Resources website for more information about CSI, TSI and ATS school designation.

 Click on “Grants” below to learn more about the funding supporting this work.

 Please contact Connie McCall for a template of the Regional Assistance Grant District Service Plan.